ABOUT THE INDIANAPOLIS HIKING CLUB

 - 2021 A colorful 36 page 65th Anniversary history book is published and given to all members (view book)

-- 2022 Allan Roberts breaks Glee Crowder's record for the most miles hiked in a year, by hiking 3,718 miles for an incredible average of 71.5 miles a week.
+- 2022 Allan Roberts breaks Glee Crowder's record for the most miles hiked in a year; hiking 3,718 miles (71.5 miles a week)

 The Club Today